InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-02-05-january-2018-income-report.markdown

 - Promoting existing kindle books (won't have an impact on February's income but should hopefully start to boost income for March and April)
 - Work on a new book to launch on Kindle and paperback

+[^1]: Please note that referral links have been used in this blog post.
+This means that if you click the links and use the services or products I will receive a small commission toward the running of this website.
+Please feel free to navigate independently to the sites mentioned if you would prefer not to use the referral links.

 *How has your income and profit been for January?
 Have you started any Side Hustles yet?
 If there are any Side Hustles you're particularly interested in finding out about please let me know.
 I'd love to hear from you in the comments below...*